Forex Market Sentiment

 Start putting the invisible hand of crowd psychology to work for you.
 Let this real-time sentiment gauge serve as an extra sensory organ, alerting you to shifting tides of opinion.
 The careful observer of such flows stands to gain subtle advantages over the rest.
 Knowledge is power in financial markets.
 Gain sentiment superiority today and power up your trading edge tomorrow.

-Here are the main ways that our sentiment data is collected and measured:
+Here are the major ways that our sentiment data are collected and measured:

 • Options activity: Sites monitor the volume and open interest of calls vs puts to gauge the skew in bullish vs bearish options bets.
 A high premium for calls shows strong bullish sentiment.